chipslays/porter/README.md

 Set worker.

-> **NOTICE:** The worker creates an instance on its own in the constructor.
+> **NOTICE:** Worker instance auto init in constructor.
 Use this method if you need to define worker specific settings.

 #### `getWorker(): Worker`